discord-tickets/docs/docs/managed.md

 		Choose the **Professional** plan to be able to view feedback
 	=== "No"
 		Choose the **Basic** or the **Professional** plan

+#### Can my bot have a custom status/activity?

+Yes, you can include this in the comments field when you order, or ask later in a ticket on Discord.
+Check [the documentation](./self-hosting/configuration.md#presence) for available placeholders.

+#### Can I pay with PayPal?

+No. Subscription payments are securely processed through [Stripe](https://stripe.com), which accepts all major credit and debit cards, Apple Pay, and Google Pay.

 #### What happens after I pay?